 Koobari Monk Mastery

-The monk gains 3 Master Feats and 2 Mater Techniques when they take their mastery.
+The monk gains 3 Master Feats at CPB 1, 3, and 5 as well as 2 Master Techniques at CPB 2 and 4 when they take their mastery

 Koobari Monk Master Feats

-Movement Action: Can spend 2 cr to make a movement and perform an action at any point in the movement.
+Movement Action: Can spend 2 CR to make a movement and perform a reaction on another target's failed defender roll.

 Koobari Monk Master Techniques